OpenEndpoints/endpoints/gitbook/configuration/parameter-transformation/parameter-transformation-output.md

 * Each parameter existing in endpoints.xml must be present in the output, except if the parameter has a default-value (which will be applied if the parameter were missing in the output).
 * Output of a parameter not existing in endpoints.xml will raise an error.
+* If the same parameter appears multiple times, then later values override earlier values.

 ## Raise Custom Error